brieucpopper/lungSegmentationUnet/README.md

 ## Learning Focus

-Our project at Telecom SudParis allowed us to delve into the following key areas:
+Our project at Telecom SudParis allowed us to dive into the following key areas:

 - **U-NET Implementation:** Understanding the architecture and practical implementation of U-NET.